harshh-2/harshh-2/README.md

 ### 👨‍💻 About Me

-I'm a second-year Computer Science student at SRMIST focused on building **real-world mobile, backend, and AI-integrated systems**.
+I'm a third-year Computer Science student at SRMIST focused on building **real-world mobile, backend, and AI-integrated systems**.

 - 💼 Completed a **Software Engineering internship at MemoNeet**, contributing to a **production Flutter application (Android & iOS, 1M+ installs)** including feature development, UI improvements, and backend integrations
 - 📱 Building cross-platform apps with **Flutter** and **React Native**, and exploring **native iOS development (SwiftUI)**